jbryer/DTedit/README.md

 	   callback.delete = my.delete.callback)
 ```

 The `input` and `output` are passed from the `server` function.
 The `id` parameter will define the name of the object available to the `dteditUI`.
 The `thedataframe` is a `data.frame` for the initial view of the data table.
 This can be an empty (i.e. no rows) `data.frame`.

-The structure of the `data.frame` will define the inputs (e.g. `factor`s will be drop down, `Date` will use `dateInput`, `numeric`s will use `numericInput`, etc.). `data.frame` can be a reactivevalue, in which case dtedit's own internal copy of the data will change when `data.frame` changes.
+The structure of the `data.frame` will define the inputs (e.g. `factor` will be drop down, `Date` will use `dateInput`, `numeric` will use `numericInput`, etc.).

+`data.frame` can be a reactivevalue, in which case dtedit's own internal copy of the data will change when `data.frame` changes.
 Note that the reactivevalue object itself is passed, not the value (i.e. don't use '()' after the reactivevalue variable name).
 There are many other parameters to customize the behavior of `dtedit`, see `?dtedit` for the full list.

 `return_values` is a list of reactivevalues. `return_values$thedata()` contains the current state of the DTedit's copy of the data. `return_values$edit.count()` contains the number of edits done within DTedit (not including changes to DTedit's copy of the data secondary to changes in `thedataframe`, if `thedataframe` is a reactivevalue).